D067659/tpmc_documentation/user_guide/user_guide.md

 </kbd>
 <br/>

-In the "Provide a template for required URL parameter" field you can add **Parameters** in the JSON format to the API request.
+In the "Template for the request (URL) Parameters" field you can add **Parameters** in the JSON format to the API request.
+You can also insert parameters directly in the URL when specifying the "API Endpoint URL" field.

-In the "Provide a template for the outgoing requests" field you can add a **Body** in the JSON format to the API request.
+In the "Template for the request Body" field you can add a **Body** in the JSON format to the API request.

 **Response Path to Result** specifies how the API result is retrieved from the response body.
 The path is defined by a series of JSON keys that are seperate with a `.`.
 Elements in lists can be accessed via their index in square brackets `[index]`.
 The sample response path `devices.lamps[0].power` takes the value under the "devices" key, then the list under the "lamps" key, then the 0. element of that list and then the value under "power" key.
+If the response is a list itself you can start the path with `[index]`.
+It is mentionable, that you can also use placeholders in the response path.

 **Request Method** specifies which HTTP request method is used for the API request which can be selected from the dropdown menu.

-We show an example API definition, the Finnhub Finance API which translates a custom string to a company symbol with the Company Symbol Function.
+We show an example API definition, the Finnhub Finance API which returns the stock price of a company specified by a custom string.
 <br/>
 <kbd>
 <img src="../resources/images/create_api5.png" width="450">